ZhiYvXie/Xiang-Xie.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xiang Xie is an undergraduate who graduated from the School of Traffic Engineering of Huaiyin Institute of Technology.
-Her research interests include trip characteristics analysis, ride connection demand calculation, and directional pedestrian prediction for complex systems.
-Under the guidance of Professor Sitao Hu, he set up a pedestrian appearance feature analysis team and designed a method to identify residents' rigid demand points by using POI data and resident OD data.
-At the same time, he combined POI data with shared bike track data to design a shared bike connection demand point identification model near POI points.
+Xiang Xie, an esteemed undergraduate alumnus of the School of Traffic Engineering at the Huaiyin Institute of Technology, has a profound interest in the intricate realm of trip characteristics analysis, ride connection demand calculation, and directional pedestrian prediction within complex systems.
+Mentored by the esteemed Professor Sitao Hu, he has established a pedestrian feature analysis team, developing an innovative methodology to pinpoint residents' rigid demand points through the meticulous utilization of POI data and resident OD data.
+Additionally, Xiang Xie has merged POI data with shared bike track data, pioneering a cutting-edge shared bike connection demand point identification model in proximity to POI points.
+His meticulous research and innovative approach have been highly regarded in the field of transportation engineering.
 {style="text-align: justify;"}